-- In a medium bowl cream the butter, brown sugar, and sugar with a hand held mixer until blended well.
+- In a medium bowl, cream the butter, brown sugar, and sugar with a hand held mixer until combined well.

-- Add the egg and vanilla, beat until creamy and fluffy.
+- Add the egg and pure vanilla extract, beat until creamy and fluffy.

 - Next, add the flour, baking soda, and salt.

 - Mix on low speed until just combined.
-The dough should be slightly stiff.
+The dough should be stiff.